 There are several causes of colitis including:

-Stress – Moving house, new family member, change in routine etc.
+Stress – Moving house, a new family member, change in routine etc.

 The most obvious sign of colitis is diarrhea, possibly outside the litter tray because of the ‘urgency’ to go.
 The stool is often soft or watery and may contain blood or mucus.
 Other symptoms may include;